graphdeco-inria/gaussian-splatting/README.md

 </section>

 ## Funding and Acknowledgments

 This research was funded by the ERC Advanced grant FUNGRAPH No 788065.
 The authors are grateful to Adobe for generous donations, the OPAL infrastructure from Université Côte d’Azur and for the HPC resources from GENCI–IDRIS (Grant 2022-AD011013409).
 The authors thank the anonymous reviewers for their valuable feedback, P. Hedman and A. Tewari for proofreading earlier drafts also T. Müller, A. Yu and S. Fridovich-Keil for helping with the comparisons.

+## NEW FEATURES !

+We have limited resources for maintaining and updating the code.
+However, we have added a few new features since the original release that are inspired by some of the excellent work many other researchers have been doing on 3DGS.
+We will be adding other features within the ability of our resources.

+Update of August 2024:
+We have added/corrected the following features: [Depth regularization](#depth-regularization) for training, [anti aliasing](#anti-aliasing) and [exposure compensation](#exposure-compensation).
+We have enhanced the SIBR real time viewer by correcting bugs and adding features in the [Top View](#sibr:-top-view) that allows visualization of input and user cameras.
+Please note that it is currently not possible to use depth regularization with the training speed acceleration since they use different rasterizer versions.

+Update of Spring 2024:
+Orange Labs has kindly added [OpenXR support](#openXR-support) for VR viewing.

 ## Step-by-step Tutorial